 12.jpg

 If you are injured or in pain, or feel limited and restricted in your body, Rolfing can restore mobility and good functioning of joints and connective tissues.
-It can reduce, and often eliminate, pain and movement restriction caused by whiplash accidents and work- or sports-related injuries, and can help correct disorders such as carpal tunnel syndrome, scoliosis, sciatica, joint dysfunction, TMJ-syndrome, and repetitive stress injury.
+It can reduce, and often eliminate, pain and movement restriction caused by whiplash accidents and work- or sports-related injuries.
+Rolfing can help correct disorders such as carpal tunnel syndrome, scoliosis, sciatica, joint dysfunction, TMJ syndrome, and repetitive stress injury.
+Rolfing offers pain relief, improves posture and alignment, and enhances athletic performance.
+It is a powerful tool for injury rehabilitation and improved coordination through the balancing and re-aligning of the body structure.
+Combining manual therapy and movement re-education, Rolfing is a holistic approach for bringing the body into structural balance.

 PerHaaland2021-DeviPridePhotography09.4x6.jpg

 Rolfing achieves its remarkable results through manipulation of the myofascial system, which includes both muscles and connective tissue, also called fascia.
 Connective tissue surrounds, penetrates, and connects every part of the body, including bones, muscles, and internal organs.
 Through a Rolfer’s refined and intelligent touch, the connective tissues are loosened and lengthened.
-This allows the body to re-organize and re-align, improving its relationship to the gravitational field.
+This allows the body to re-organize and re-align the posture and the structure, improving its relationship to the gravitational field.

 PerHaaland2021-DeviPridePhotography04.4x6.jpg